selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 ---

-If any reason the the git clone commands give a synchronized error you need to remove the */home/user/SE_data* and repeat the *git clone* and *rsync*.
+If for any reason the the *git clone* commands give a synchronized error you need to remove the */home/user/SE_data* and repeat the *git clone* and *rsync* operation.

     cd /home/user
     rm -ry /home/user/SE_data